dialectlabs/smart-messaging/SPEC.md

 ### Metadata for enhanced rendering

-Beyond a Solana Pay `label` and `icon`, Smart Messages may also provide the following metadata:
+Beyond a Solana Pay `label` and `icon`, Smart Messages may also provide the following metadata from the GET route:

 ```json
 // TODO: Consolidate this <>-y format with exampled formats above